BOTE Rover Aero Inflatable Micro Skiff

 The two outer tubes make it nearly impossible to flip or wiggle side to side on flat water.
 A clever three-chamber layout that tracks and balances well on flat water, but the disjointed side tubes feel twitchy and it is not for rough conditions.
 It scores 80 out of 100.

-It tracks beautifully in a straight line and I never once felt like it would tip me over sideways.
-That said, the two side tubes feel a little disconnected and twitchy, and I would not take it anywhere choppy.
+It tracks beautifully in a straight line and we never once felt like it would tip us over sideways.
+Even so, the two side tubes feel a little disconnected and twitchy, and we would not take it anywhere choppy.

 Read our full Aqua Marina Drift Fishing Series SUP review →